“The more decisions that you are forced to make alone, the more you are aware of your freedom to choose.”Thornton Wilder

 - Carers – for partners, parents or children – where they are the adult responsible for running the whole household

 - Those who have started living alone after leaving an institutional setting, such as the military, hospital, or prison

 As we work on the site, there are a few ways that you can stay in touch.
-You can use our beta discussion forum to connect with others, join our active Facebook community, and sign up to our blog, below.
+You can join our active Facebook community, and sign up to our blog, below.
 If you’d like be more actively involved, we are always looking for people to help us develop new content, and to review content that’s been developed by others – please email us at email@example.com.
 We’re a voluntary group at the moment, and welcome all support!